High-Performance 3D Printers

 Not only do these printers stand up to manufacturers who run operations 24/7, but they also outperform the competition.

 The key is the use of a lighter printhead — the component in a printer that transfers ink onto the page.
-By shedding over 80% of the weight of a traditional printhead, R3’s printer can print items 90% faster than the competition.
+By shedding more than eighty percent of the weight of a traditional printhead, R3’s printer can print items ninety percent faster than the competition.
 It can also print items that are 200% larger.

 A feature called Active Overheat Prevention uses an additional sensor in the printhead to monitor heat absorption and trigger a pause in printing if a critical threshold is reached.

-Most thermally-induced jams take about 45 minutes of trained labor to fix.
+Most thermally-induced jams take about forty-five minutes of trained labor to fix.
 And operators are put at risk of burns and other injuries.

 By virtually eliminating the need to repair these printer failures, Active Overheat Prevention allows on-demand manufacturing businesses to operate more 3D printers with a smaller staff.

-The company has received funding from Ocean Accelerator, a program that accepts only 10 startups each year and provides seed-stage capital.
-It’s partnered with FutureWorks, a hardware and advanced manufacturing incubator funded by the New York City Economic Development Corporation.
+The company has received funding from Ocean Accelerator, a program that accepts only ten startups each year and provides seed-stage capital.
+And it’s partnered with FutureWorks, a hardware and advanced manufacturing incubator funded by the New York City Economic Development Corporation.

 Paul has a passion for invention and automation.